You are here: Start » User Interface » Creating Deep Learning Model

 3. Reducing region of interest

-Reduce region of interest to focus only on the important part of the image.
-By default region of interest contains the whole image.
+Reduce the region of interest to focus only on the important part of the image.
+By default, region of interest contains the whole image.

 Changing region of interest.